hquin20/SYE/task_list.md

 1. genre with new data set

- - separate genre and each movie appears more than once (since movies have multiple genres)
+ - separate genre so each movie appears more than once (since movies have multiple genres)

 2. time